LAPyR/Thermal-imaging-workflow-code/README.md

 --calibration_cwsi.m is the matlab code to perform the temperature calibration over the thermal orthomosaic, and also to perform the CWSI computation.
 Note that the code requires the image "parque1_undist.tif".

+--to generate the orthomosaic from the aerial imagery we use WebODM from https://www.opendronemap.org/webodm/.

 More info: <br />
 Andres Montes de Oca <br />
 PhD.
 Student <br />